 Day of the Dragons

 When Day of the Dragons enters the battlefield, exile all creatures you control.
-Then put that many 5/5 red Dragon creature tokens with flying onto the battlefield.
+Then create that many 5/5 red Dragon creature tokens with flying.

 When Day of the Dragons leaves the battlefield, sacrifice all Dragons you control.
 Then return the exiled cards to the battlefield under your control.